TheBlad768/Sonic-Clean-Engine-S.C.E.-/README.md

 ## Features

-- Cleaned up and optimized disassembly of Sonic 3 & Knuckles.
+- Cleaned up and optimized disassembly of Sonic 3 & Knuckles:

     - There are no hardcoded things as there were in the original Sonic 3 & Knuckles.
-Complete freedom in your work.
+Complete freedom in your work;

 - Changed level layout format.
-Now there are two bytes for chunk IDs.
+Now there are two bytes for chunk IDs:

     - This will allow you to create more chunks for levels because there will be no one-byte limit here.
-This will allow you to port levels even from Sonic CD.
+This will allow you to port levels even from Sonic CD;

 - All current level settings in one file.
 No more searching through the entire Sonic disassembly to replace chunks, layout, palette, music, and other things.
-Just open [Pointer.asm](Levels/DEZ/Pointers) located in each level folder.
+Just open [Pointer.asm](Levels/DEZ/Pointers) located in each level folder;

 - Various sound drivers.
 There is a Z80 Sound Flamedriver and an M68K Sound Driver.
-It all depends on your tasks.
+It all depends on your tasks;

 - Many original subroutines have been replaced with faster equivalents.
 These new subroutines do not break compatibility with the original Sonic 3 & Knuckles.
-Therefore, there is no need to worry about this.
+Therefore, there is no need to worry about this:

-    - Updated Ultra DMA Queue subroutines and compression algorithms(Kosinski Plus, Kosinski Plus Module, Updated Enigma) have optimized S3K's performance very well.
+    - Updated Ultra DMA Queue subroutines and compression algorithms(Kosinski Plus, Kosinski Plus Module, Updated Enigma) have optimized S3K's performance very well;

-- I rewrote the code of all the screens, objects, and other things to get maximum performance.
+- I rewrote the code of all the screens, objects, and other things to get maximum performance:

     - Poorly written object code can significantly reduce game performance, regardless of whether other subroutines have been optimized very well.
 All code has been rewritten in S3K style.
-If you are familiar with Sonic 3 & Knuckles disassembly, you will have no problems with the S1S3/SCE code.
+If you are familiar with Sonic 3 & Knuckles disassembly, you will have no problems with the S1S3/SCE code;

 - The size of the object slots is now 0x50 bytes.
 Additional free bytes will facilitate work on complex objects.